 Since in such a determination, the harm has already been committed against the Defendant as a result of the court order, this latter party may be compensated for the financial loss caused as a result of the wrongly issued replevin.

-According to state Statutes, Chapter 78.068 the amount of the Florida replevin surety bond you, as plaintiff (or counsel for the plaintiff), will be required to purchase is:
+According to current Florida Statutes concerning the Prejudgment Writ of Replevin, Chapter 78.068 , the amount of the Florida replevin surety bond you, as plaintiff (or counsel for the plaintiff), will be required to purchase is:

 It will, however, be up to the court to determine the final amount required.

 Our agency offers you the Florida replevin surety bond in whatever amount the presiding court requires.
 Additionally, up to a $50,000 surety bond requirement, we also do so without a credit check inquiry.

 What this means for you (or your client) are the following: Applicants who require a surety bond up to $100,000 are automatically approved by our agency (subject to meeting the requirements below).
 Applicants who require a surety bond greater than $100,000, are approved upon providing the items below AND demonstration of good credit as part of the surety underwriting process.

 Regardless, then, of the amount of replevin bond required of you, our agency will need the following: